Stereotypes of Jews: Hair

+Hands

 During the Nazi-era propaganda campaign against Jews, there were repeated mentions of Jews being able to be identified by their use of hands while speaking, "the Jew moves his hands when he talks".
 This has evolved into modern stereotypes of Jews, much like others in Europe, namely Italians speaking with their hands.

 Behavioral

 Communication

 A well-known stereotype about Jewish communication is the tendency to answer a question with a question.
 In large part, this stereotype arises from the emphasis on questioning in Jewish education; chavrusa partnerships are designed around questioning Talmudic texts, which are structured around questioning different Talmudic texts, which are structured around questioning the Torah.
 This tradition, among others structured to encourage the value of l'dor v'dor (teaching "from generation to generation") such as the four questions of Passover, have helped create a culture of structured debate.

 Jews, specifically Ashkenazi Jews, are also stereotyped as being melodramatic and over-zealously (and sometimes comedically) complaining.
 The Yiddish word for this behavior is to kvetch.
 Michael Wex, in his book Born to Kvetch, notes that this can be a real cultural phenomenon of Yiddishkeit; "While answering one complaint with another is usually considered a little excessive in English, Yiddish tends to take a homeopathic approach to kvetching: like cures like and kvetch cures kvetch.
 The best response to a complaint is another complaint, an antiseptic counter-kvetch that makes further whining impossible for anybody but you."